sahityasalian19/Claude-for-Excel-Practice/README.md

 - Capitalized texts as for specific columns using **Transform→Format→Capitalize Each Word**

 ### 3. 📊 Outlier Detection
-- Identified outliers in Age, Booking Date columns using sorting and conditional formatting in Excel
+- Identified outliers in Age, Booking Date and Customer Rating column.
 - Flagged suspicious values for review rather than blindly removing them

+### 4. 🚩 Created Flag Columns
+- Added new indicator columns to mark rows with missing values, outliers, or anomalies
+- Enabled downstream analysis to filter or handle flagged records appropriately

-### 4. 🏷️ Renaming Columns
+### 5. 🏷️ Renaming Columns
 - Renamed cryptic or inconsistent column headers to clear, descriptive names
 - Applied a consistent naming convention throughout the dataset

-### 6. 🚩 Created Flag Columns
-- Added new boolean/indicator columns to mark rows with missing values, outliers, or anomalies
-- Enabled downstream analysis to filter or handle flagged records appropriately

 ---